 All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
 Therefore, we are ambassadors for Christ, God making his appeal through us.
 We implore you on behalf of Christ, be reconciled to God. – 2 Corinthains 5:18-20

 Here are 6 steps you can take in the wake of last night.
-You’ll notice most of these are geared towards a white audience and written from a (my) white perspective; hopefully that comes not as an offense to anyone reading this but as an attempt to help our white brothers and sisters stay in step with the rest of our family.
+You’ll notice most of these are geared towards a white audience and written from a white perspective (my own); hopefully that comes not as an offense to anyone reading but as an attempt to help our white brothers and sisters stay in step with the rest of our family.

 1. Stop and lament

 Really, do this.
-We are predisposed to start by generating something to do, some action to take, and just the other day on Instagram Pastor Bryan Loritts urged against starting at a step of finding solutions.
+We are predisposed towards being quick to generate something to do, some action to take, and just the other day on Instagram Pastor Bryan Loritts urged against starting with solutions.
 Specifically he said, “I don’t want to use solutions as hand sanitizer for a guilty conscience.”

 If you don’t know where to start in this, start at George Floyd’s death.
 Imagine this from the point of view of your neighbors of color, what it was like to see video footage of yet another Black man, one who maybe even looks like your brother or father or son, gasping for air on the pavement.
 Start with employing empathy to “grieve with those who grieve.”
 (Rom.12:15) Work your way outward in circles, praying for George Floyd’s family and friends, the people who knew him in his community, the people who saw him on the news and wept at the thought of something similar happening to those they love.

 Lament over the countless deaths like George Floyd.
 Lament over the lack of change that has occurred since tear gas was fired on protestors in Selma, Alabama in March of 1965.
 Lament over persistent inequality, injustice, and insensitivity.
 Be willing to take this next step of reflection: would you lament over any ways you’ve contributed, knowingly or unknowingly, to the problem?
-For whatever reason, one thing I’m thinking about this morning is the jokes about Black people I laughed at in high school that I wish I would’ve outright condemned.
-I realize that doesn’t fix the broken windows in Downtown right now, but to ignore the connection is to miss how big the problem is.
+For whatever reason, one thing I’ve been thinking about this morning is the jokes about Black people I laughed at in high school, all of which I wish I would’ve outright condemned.
+I realize that doesn’t fix the broken windows in downtown Raleigh right now, but to ignore the connection is to miss how big the problem is.

 Feel this lament.
-Historically, white Western Protestant Christianity has been suspicious of emotion, quick to put away grief and sadness because those feelings don’t feel very Christian.
-But that’s not how Jesus carried himself in the world see him weep over Lazarus in the grave (John 11:35).
+Historically, white Western Protestant Christianity has been suspicious of emotion, quick to put away grief and sadness because those feelings don’t feel very Christian to us.
+But that’s not how Jesus carried himself in the world—see him weep over Lazarus in the grave (John 11:35).
 Before we start trying to fix things, let’s grieve with those who grieve.